Democrats open their convention transformed by Harris' ascendance but facing lingering questions

 It’s set to be a contrast to last month’s GOP convention in Milwaukee, where former President George W. Bush and former vice president Mike Pence, among other well-known Republicans, stayed away from the event given Trump’s antipathy toward them.

-Expected to speak this week is former Rep. Adam Kinzinger, a Republican who investigated Trump’s actions around the Jan.
+Expected to speak this week is former Rep. Adam Kinzinger of Illinois, a Republican who investigated Trump’s actions around the Jan.
 6 Capitol insurrection and has endorsed Harris.

 The presidential race is still very close

-With precious few days remaining before early voting begins in some places in September, recent polls show a close race nationally and in battleground states like Pennsylvania, Michigan and Wisconsin.
-And polls show Trump still has advantages on how Americans view the two of them on core issues like the economy and immigration.
+With precious few days remaining before early voting begins in some places, polls show a close race nationally and in battleground states including Pennsylvania, Michigan and Wisconsin.
+Trump still has advantages on how Americans view the two of them on core issues like the economy and immigration.

 Terry McAuliffe, a former Virginia governor and longtime operative who will attend his 13th Democratic convention this week, warned that the euphoria Democrats have about Harris’ ascension could obscure the true state of the campaign.